ankitects/anki-manual/src/stats.md

 Most of the displayed information should be self-explanatory.
 A few notes:

 **Position**\
-Only shown when the card is new, it shows the order the card will appear in relative to other new cards.
+It shows the order the card will appear in relative to other new cards.
 The position can be changed in the browser.
+Once a card has been studied, the position is not used, unless the card is manually reset to new again.

 **Interval**\
 The delay from one review to the next.
 Times are abbreviated; "0s, 1m,